Lower Your Down Payment on a New Home with PMI

 The cost of PMI is based on your loan amount, your credit, and your home value.
 Most mortgage insurance premiums cost between 0.5% and 1.5% of the original amount of a mortgage loan per year.
 That means if $150,000 was borrowed and the annual premiums cost 1%, the borrower would have to pay $1,500 each year ($125 per month) in mortgage insurance (source: Value Penguin).

 Keep in mind; some borrowers pay for PMI with a one-time up-front premium paid at closing.
 However, it’s more common to pay for it via a monthly premium.

 Believe it or not, PMI is not always a bad thing.

-Private mortgage insurance (PMI) is not always a bad thing.
-Its benefit -- it can allow you to choose from a wider price range of homes.
+Its benefit — it can allow you to choose from a wider price range of homes.
 How?
 Lenders are generally willing to accept a lower down payment (than the standard 20%) if the lender obtains mortgage insurance.
-You can not only get the home you deserve, but you can conserve your savings and increase your income tax deductions, just by putting less money down.
+You can not only get the home you deserve, but you can conserve your savings and increase your income tax deductions.
+The bottom line: private mortgage insurance can make homeownership possible.